cardboard-iguana/cardboard-iguana.com/notes/burp-suite.md

 First, make the following changes to Firefox's settings:

-* Settings > General > Network Settings > Settings... > Manual proxy configuration > [set the "HTTP Proxy" to 127.0.0.1:8080 and check "Also use this proxy for HTTPS"]
+* Settings > General > Network Settings > Settings… > Manual proxy configuration > [set the "HTTP Proxy" to 127.0.0.1:8080 and check "Also use this proxy for HTTPS"]
 * Settings > Privacy & Security > Browser Privacy > Logins and Passwords > Ask to save logins and passwords for websites > Off
 * Settings > Privacy & Security > Browser Privacy > History > Use custom settings for history > Always use private browsing mode > On